StephanieGreenberg/BTHS-Cybersecurity-Club/README.md

 The topics covered each week will be briefly summarized here on GitHub in case anyone misses a week or other people out there on the Internet are looking for a resource.
 Any tools or resources mentioned in or out of the workshops will also be included here, as well as any important links.

-The lessons in the '15-'16 directory are from last year's club curriculum.
-Some things will be changed for the 2016-2017 year as we go along.

 Workshops are held after 10th period at Brooklyn Technical High School on Wednesdays in room 2N2.

 #### Disclaimer: